The 12-stage process on how a marine plan is made from selection to implementation and monitoring and how you can get involved.

-We already hold a significant level of data and evidence on the English marine area, gathered from a number of existing sources to support marine planning on the Marine Planning Portal.
-You can use the portal to view and comment on draft plans, data and maps.
-You can find and zoom in on particular areas or activities of interest, from wind farm developments to conservation areas.
+We already hold a significant level of data and evidence on the English marine area, gathered from a number of existing sources to support marine planning.
+This information can be viewed on Explore Marine Plans which displays the appropriate marine policy documents for all of England’s marine plan areas in an accessible online, quick reference format.
+You can find and zoom in on particular areas or activities of interest - from wind farm developments to conservation areas.

 MMO will assess the data and respond within 20 working days.
 You can email evidence if the electronic file is 15 MB or less, or send it by post as a CD or DVD.

 Additionally, lessons learned and evidence produced in previous marine plan areas is considered in future plan making.

 The high level marine objectives and overall long-term vision are the starting point for the plan.
 The Marine Policy Statement sets high level marine objectives for the UK which reflect the principles of sustainable development.
 The objectives are: